 So: Are you ready?

 You can also join us, whether you’re buying a badge or just wanting to hang out, at the SDConCast’s Open Registration Live Coverage podcast.
 We’ll be kicking things off at 8:30AM PT, 30 minutes after the waiting room officially opens and 30 minutes before the sale kicks off, and we’ll be updating on any issues we see users having, badge inventory, and more.
 Plus, it’s a great way to celebrate getting a badge.
-Or to watch Kerry’s pugs run amok in the background.
+Or great background noise as you crack open a bottle of wine to drown your sorrows.

 What You Need